yiisoft/yii2/docs/guide/db-active-record.md

 2. In the Web form that collects the user input, add a hidden field that stores the lock version of the recording being updated.
-3. In the controller action that does the data updating, try to catch the [[\yii\db\StaleObjectException]] and implement necessary business logic (e.g. merging the changes, prompting stated data) to resolve the conflict.
+3. In the controller action that does the data updating, try to catch the [[\yii\db\StaleObjectException]] and implement necessary business logic (e.g., merging the changes, prompting stated data) to resolve the conflict.

 Dirty Attributes